Do Automatic Litter Boxes Really Work? The Truth After 30 Days

 Do automatic litter boxes really work?

-Do self cleaning litter boxes really work in a busy home?
+Do self-cleaning litter boxes really work in a busy home?

 How do automatic litter boxes work?